Shravanthi-K/aspect-based-sentiment-recommendation/README.md

 🙌 Acknowledgements

-NLP & Sentiment Analysis research papers
+Research in sentiment analysis and NLP

-Open-source Python community
+Open-source Python ecosystem

-Scikit-learn & NLP libraries
+Machine learning libraries

-⭐ If you like this project, don’t forget to star the repository!
+⭐ Star the repository if you find it useful.